NieneB/InternshipReport/index.md

 </figure>

 Waag Society is a Institute for art, science and technology.
 They develop technical interventions for relevant social innovation.
-In 7 labs they conduct creative research in the form of projects, creative care lab, creative learning lab, future heritage lab, future internet lab, open design lab and open wetlab.
+In 7 labs they conduct creative research in the form of projects, creative care lab, creative learning lab, future heritage lab, future internet lab, open design lab and open wet-lab.
 The Heritage & Location project (see next section) is part of the future internet lab [FIL].
 The FIL focuses on the development of big and open data, making internet technology accessible and research the impact of the internet on society.
 (“Waag Society,” n.d.)

 ###Heritage and Location project Waag Society